aspose-total/Aspose.Total-Products/total/en/cpp/conversion/xslfo-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XSLFO to SXC in C++ Applications" h2="Convert XSLFO to SXC in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XSLFO to SXC?</h2>

+XSLFO (XSL Formatting Objects) is an XML-based markup language used to describe the formatting of a document.
+It is used to generate PDF documents from XML data.
+SXC (OpenOffice Spreadsheet) is a spreadsheet format used by OpenOffice Calc.
+It is an open source spreadsheet application that is used to create, edit, and save spreadsheets.
+Converting XSLFO to SXC is beneficial as it allows users to open and edit the document in OpenOffice Calc.

+<h2>How Aspose.Total Helps for XSLFO to SXC Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to create, edit, and convert various file formats.
+It includes Aspose.PDF for C++, Aspose.Cells for C++, and other libraries.
+With Aspose.Total for C++, developers can easily convert XSLFO to SXC in C++.
+The process is simple and involves two steps.

-Converting XSLFO to SXC in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export XSLFO to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to SXC.
+In the first step, you can export XSLFO to XLSX by using Aspose.PDF for C++.
+This library provides a wide range of features to manipulate PDF documents.
+It allows you to convert PDF documents to other formats such as XLSX, HTML, and XML.

+In the second step, you can convert XLSX to SXC by using Aspose.Cells for C++.
+This library provides a comprehensive set of features to manipulate spreadsheets.
+It allows you to convert spreadsheets to other formats such as SXC, HTML, and XML.

+With Aspose.Total for C++, developers can easily convert XSLFO to SXC in C++.
+The process is simple and involves two steps.
+It is a great way to open and edit documents in OpenOffice Calc.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}